GLRY-M/cits1003/cits1003-project/CITS1003_Template.md

 eyJjcmVkaXRzIjoxMCwicm91bmQiOjEsInNlc3Npb25faWQiOiJiYTNlNTJiMTc0M2Y3MzUxOGM4YmEwYzY1YjAzYTliYyJ9.ZkiIpw.pTUdUQa5nkII0zkbM7EBa8RXQY4
 ```
 This is base64 text, so we can decode it through CyberChef: `https://cyberchef.io/#recipe=From_Base64('A-Za-z0-9%2B/%3D',true)`.
+CyberChef is a web-based tool for encoding, decoding, encrypting, decrypting, and analyzing data through a wide array of operations.

 After we use `From Base64` , we got:
 ```